Dmytro Myronenko

+Career

-Player career
+Early career

 Myronenko started his career at amateur club Yunist Chernihiv in 2013, jumping around to several other amateur clubs over the next two years.

+FC Chernihiv

 In 2015 he moved to FC Chernihiv's youth side, with whom he played 15 matches and scored one goal.
-In 2017 he moved to Chernihiv's senior side, where he won the Chernihiv Oblast Football Championship in 2018 and 2019.
+In 2017 he moved to Chernihiv's senior side, where he won the Chernihiv Oblast Football Championship in 2019.
 In 2020 he made his senior debut in the 2020–21 Ukrainian Second League against Rubikon Kyiv.

 On 14 April 2021 he scored a goal by free kick against FC Volyn-2 Lutsk.
 On 18 August he played in the 2021–22 Ukrainian Cup against Chaika Petropavlivska Borshchahivka.
 On 13 November he scored against Rubikon Kyiv in the 2021–22 Ukrainian Second League at the Chernihiv Arena.

 On 17 September 2022, he scored against Metalurh Zaporizhzhia at the Slavutych-Arena in Zaporizhzhia becoming the first player in the history of the club to score in the Ukrainian First League.